ansible/ansible/README.md

 Ansible is a radically simple configuration-management, deployment, task-execution, and multinode orchestration framework.

-Read the documentation at http://ansible.github.com
+Read the documentation and more at http://ansible.cc

 Design Principles
 =================